Skip to main content

 Our keynote speakers were Mark Brewer and Jeff Timmer who shared their perspectives on "What are the Risks to Democracy Now?".
 There was a lively and informative Q&A!
 If you want to hear more from them, they are co-presenters of a podcast "A Republic, If You Can Keep It".

-The program recording can be viewed at the LWVGTA Facebook page at Media Literacy Presentation
+The program recording can be viewed at the TADL YouTube page at Local Women Making History

 legislators